Munjya (film): Plot

-With advice from an eccentric exorcist named Elvis, Bittu, Spielberg, Pammi, and Bela travel back to the village under the pretense of filming an ad for Bela’s Zumba centre.
+Following advice from an eccentric exorcist named Elvis, Bittu, Spielberg, Pammi, and Bela travel back to the village under the pretence of filming an advertisement for Bela’s Zumba centre.
 Kuba also arrives but is attacked by the jealous Munjya.
-On the wedding day, the group transfers Munjya's soul into a goat by drawing a mystical symbol on its head and attempts to behead it to end him, but a drunken Bela draws the same symbol on her own forehead, causing Munjya to possess her and her soul to enter the goat.
+On the wedding day, the group transfers Munjya's soul into a goat by drawing a mystical symbol on its head and attempts to behead it to destroy him, but a drunken Bela draws the same symbol on her own forehead, causing Munjya to possess her while her soul enters the goat.
 As the possessed Bela attacks the group, Balu abducts the goat and presumably cooks it, allegedly transferring Bela’s spirit into him.
 Elvis draws the symbol on Balu's forehead to help Bela's soul return to her body, but it is revealed that a different goat was slaughtered.
 Munjya then possesses Balu, while Bela’s soul returns to her body.
 Bittu and Bela flee but are pursued by the possessed Balu.
-With the guidance of Gita’s spirit, Bittu overcomes his fears and subdues Munjya by trapping him in the peepal tree and setting it ablaze.
+Guided by Gita’s spirit, Bittu overcomes his fears and subdues Munjya by trapping him within the peepal tree and setting it ablaze.

 Later, Bittu confesses his love to Bela, but she prefers to remain friends.
 The final scene shows burnt logs from the peepal tree being transported elsewhere, hinting at Munjya’s lingering presence.

 In the post-credits scene, Bhaskar is seen stranded naked in the forest.
-Jana brings him clothes, including underwear from the "Munni" brand, inadvertently attracting the attention of Munjya.
+Jana brings him clothes, including underwear from the "Munni" brand, inadvertently attracting Munjya’s attention.